 Losing weight is a challenge.
-Ilana Muhlstein, M.S., R.D.N., knows how difficult and yet, ultimately rewarding the weight loss journey can be—she lost 100 pounds herself!
+Ilana Muhlstein, MS, RD, a member of the ETNT medical board, knows how difficult and yet, ultimately rewarding the weight loss journey can be—she lost 100 pounds herself!
 And she lost the weight, the right way.
-Below is an excerpt from her latest book, You Can Drop It!
+Below is an excerpt from her book, You Can Drop It!

 I wrote You Can Drop It! to help you learn my personal and proven system to drop weight and keep it off—without sacrifice—and it's so simple that you'll love it.
 This is no joke or infomercial.
 It really works.
 This unique approach has become famous thanks to my renowned 2B Mindset program.
 It has already helped thousands of people lose weight—some more than 100 pounds—while never asking them to go hungry or cut out the foods that they love.